PhilMele/M3Project/README.md

 **Note on problem encountered**: the fund field of the Grant Model is an interger.
 As interger have a range limit of -2,147,483,648 to 2,147,483,647, all grant value exceeding this range would generate a error.

 As a result, a validator was added to the form to check the validity of the value entered by the granter.
-This validator takes the form of a javascript, at the bottom of the template.
-Since it is sepcific to this template, it made more sense to have it at this page, rather than in a specific .js file.
+This validator takes the form of a javascript in `script.js` file.

 ### 3.5 Read, Edit & Delete Grant Questions <a name="read-edit-delete-grant-questions"></a>